JetBrains/rider-efcore/README.md

 Contributions are welcome! 🎉

 It's better to create an issue with description of your bug/feature before creating pull requests.

-#### About branching

-This project uses customized git strategy.

-Each `release/*` branch plays main development branch role for specific release.

-For example, `release/222` means that branch is related to `222.*` release cycle for `2022.2` Rider version.

 ### See also